PennyHow/PyTrx/docs/GetStarted.rst

 In this example, we will derive meltwater plume footprints from the front of Kronebreen, Svalbard, for a small subset of the 2014 melt season.
 This example can be found in `KR_manualarea.py <https://github.com/PennyHow/PyTrx/blob/master/PyTrx/Examples/KR_manualarea.py>`_.

 We will manually delineate meltwater plume footprints from corrected time-lapse images to derive surface areas at sea level.
-In this example, we will use images from `Kronebreen camera 1 <https://github.com/PennyHow/PyTrx/tree/master/PyTrx/Examples/images/KR1_2014_subset>`_ and the associated `camera environment data <https://github.com/PennyHow/PyTrx/blob/master/PyTrx/Examples/camenv_data/camenvs/CameraEnvironmentData_KR1_2014.txt>`_.
+In this example, we will use images from `Kronebreen camera 1 <https://github.com/PennyHow/PyTrx/tree/master/PyTrx/Examples/images/KR1_2014_subset>`_ and the `KR1 camera environment data <https://github.com/PennyHow/PyTrx/blob/master/PyTrx/Examples/camenv_data/camenvs/CameraEnvironmentData_KR1_2014.txt>`_.

 First, we need to import the PyTrx packages that we are going to use.